Landscape Architecture (Four-Year BLA)

 - Apply knowledge of the liberal arts and sciences to design solutions.

-- Collaborate in intra- and interdisciplinary teams, particularly through our service-learning based design studios.
+- Collaborate in intra- and interdisciplinary teams, particularly through our experiential learning-based design studios.

 - Exhibit critical understanding of history/theory and apply it to the design process

-- Understand the reciprocal relationship between the design of places and their socio-cultural, environmental and economic contexts through service learning projects.
+- Explain the reciprocal relationship between the design of places and their socio-cultural, environmental and economic contexts through service learning projects.

-- Understand government regulations, professional practice and ethical responsibilities.
+- Use and relate government regulations, professional practice and ethical responsibilities to the design process.

 - Analyze, interpret, and apply cutting edge research in all stages of the design process.